For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 Countries of recruitment (WHO)

-Many studies involve the administration of a new drug, biological, vaccine or device.
+Many studies involve the administration of a drug, biological, vaccine or device.
 Please enter the name(s) of all drugs, biologicals, vaccines or devices being administered in the study, including active controls.
 Where possible, include the INN or other generic name of drugs and biologicals in order to aid searching.You must complete this field if you have described your intervention type as a drug, biological/vaccine or device.

 Ethics approval (WHO)